chef-boneyard/chef-fundamentals/slides/introduction-to-search/01_slide.md

 Provide a code block to process the results directly.

-We’ll see this more with Data Bags.
+We'll see this more with Data Bags.

 # Common Search Usage